Passing pocket: When the tackle box collapses

 When the defense succeeds in their goal of confusing the offensive linemen, major problems form for the quarterback.
 The term that is used when the defense is getting close to the quarterback is that the tackle box is collapsing.
-When the tackle box collapses, the quarterback is trained to do one of a few different things: to scramble out of the tackle box and look to gain yards by running, to get outside of the tackle box and throw the ball out of bounds, or—in extreme situations—to just take the sack and not lose possession of the football.
+When the tackle box collapses, the quarterback is trained to do one of a few different things: to scramble out of the tackle box and look to gain yards by running, to get outside of the tackle box and either extend the play or throw the ball out of bounds, or—in extreme situations—to just take the sack and not lose possession of the football.
 While the pocket will always collapse eventually, situations where the pocket collapses faster than anticipated create a difficult conundrum for quarterbacks, as they are faced with a plethora of possible choices with virtually no time to choose between them.
 A quarterback who is able to effectively react to the pocket collapsing and salvage the play is said to have good pocket awareness or pocket presence.